astropy/astropy-api/wcs/wcs_api.md

     ax.method()

 then the method applies to pixel coordinates.
-To plot in world coordinates, one should use:
+To plot in the default world coordinates indicated in the WCS, one should use:

     ax['world'].method()